How Long Does It Take to Sell a House?

 Here are some of the typical pre-listing preparations you can get started on right away:

-Consider using a service such as 1–800-JUNK–USA or Junk King to eliminate unwanted items.
+• Reduce clutter: Consider using a junk removal service to eliminate unwanted items.
 Take cardboard and other recyclables out to your nearest recycling center.
-Drop off donations to Goodwill and the Salvation Army.
+Drop off donations at local thrift stores.
 If you have a lot of items you’re not ready to part with, consider renting a storage unit so you can clear them out of your home for showings.

 Find a top real estate agent.